-- A Contact may be an actor.
+A Contact may be an actor.

+Class hierarchy

+subclass Role is a subclass of skos:Concept

+Class Properties

-Class Properties roleld Identifier attributed to a Role , preferably from a defined list of Roles (e.g. a SKOS ConceptId) Etc. Other class Properties can be associated with a Role .
+roleld Identifier attributed to a Role , preferably from a defined list of Roles (e.g. a SKOS ConceptId)

+skos:prefLabel A name associated with a Role

+skos:definition The definition of a Role

+roleType A type of Role

+Etc. Other class Properties can be associated with a Role .
 See EBU Tech 3293, EBUCore.